 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.

 If a sign-in page does not automatically pop up in a new tab, click here

 Who Qualifies For A VA Rehab Loan?

 To get a VA renovation loan, you’ll need to be eligible for a VA loan.

 First and foremost, this means that you’ll need a certificate of eligibility (COE), which certifies that you meet the minimum service requirements for a VA loan.

-Qualifying surviving spouses may also be eligible for a COE.
+Qualifying surviving spouses are also eligible for a VA loan.